wireservice/csvkit/docs/scripts/csvgrep.rst

       -c COLUMNS, --columns COLUMNS
                             A comma separated list of column indices or names to be searched.
+      -m PATTERN, --match PATTERN
+                            The string to search for.
       -r REGEX, --regex REGEX
                             If specified, must be followed by a regular expression which will be tested against the specified columns.